emrys8/save-the-princess/README.md

        $ npm start
     ```
 3. Enter the box width and height, if you don't enter anything, the game assumes 10 by 10 for you.
-4. Click the Mario in the board
+4. Click the Mario in the board.
-5. Watch as Mario tried to find all princesses by making less moves.
+5. Watch as Mario try to find all princesses by making less moves.

 ## Extras
 This game is still in dev stage, when it's complete, I intend to host it and share the link here.
-For better UI experience, use width